sugi-a/jtcmake/sphinx/source/howto.rst

 Re-run
 ------

-Just like Makefile, JTCMake checks the existence and modification time of the input/output files before processing each Rule.
+Just like Makefile, JTCMake checks the existence and modification time of the input/output files before processing each rule.
-If the output files exist and are newer than the input files, JTCMake skips the execution of the Rule.
+If the output files exist and are newer than the input files, JTCMake skips the execution of the rule.
 So running make again will do nothing. ::

   g.make()